zowe/zowe-client-java-sdk/README.md

     ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").token(new Cookie("xxxx=xxxx")).build();

 With the zosmfauth package, ZosmfAuth provides an API (zosmfLogin) to retrieve authentication tokens (a JSON Web and an LTPA TOKEN) on a BASIC authentication request.
-This package contains an API that can also be used to delete the current store of JSON Web and LPTA TOKENS.
+This package contains an API that can also be used to delete the current store of JSON Web and LPTA tokens.

 Web TOKEN support must be enabled on your z/OSMF system.
 For more information, see Enabling JSON Web TOKEN support in the IBM z/OS Management Facility Configuration Guide.